bigmlcom/bigml-node/docs/index.md

 Predictions Missing Strategy
 ----------------------------

-There are two different stategies when dealing with missing values in input data for the fields used in the model rules.
+There are two different strategies when dealing with missing values in input data for the fields used in the model rules.
 The default strategy used in predictions when a missing value is found for the field used to split the node is returning the prediction of the previous node.